-Think of the Canadian, family-owned Adventure Canada as a floating adult sleepaway camp with a lot of cool PHDs dedicated to creating an atmosphere of excitement and camaraderie.
+Think of the Canadian, family-owned Adventure Canada as a floating adult sleepaway camp staffed with cool PHDs dedicated to creating an atmosphere of excitement and camaraderie.

-The culture they’ve created is rousing success.
-I spoke to quite a few of the other passengers and I found that many had been on at least two previous cruises with the company––some as many as five or six.
+The culture they’ve created is inspiring and engaging.
+I spoke to quite a few of the other passengers and found that many had been on at least two previous cruises with the company––some as many as five or six.

 Our Master of Ceremonies

 On our first night onboard, our host and master of ceremonies, David Newland, called everyone together to give us the low-down on the upcoming week.
 I am responsible for the “care and keeping of the spirit of the expedition,” he told us.

 Their goal over the next 11-days was to give us the opportunity to “Really engage with the sense of place, the people, the cultures, the wildlife… and to do so as a community.”

 A tourist he explained is “Someone who wants to go away and have a good time but come home, more or less, the same person that left.”
 A traveler, on the other hand, is open to change.
 “Their hearts and minds are drawn to new vistas and the idea of gaining new understandings.”